Ready for some more? (And no, the title doesn't refer to CAPTAIN

 SMASH!, and POW! had been back in the '60s.

-my pal JOE each having a fish tea in THE BLUE LAGOON, across from
+and a friend each having a fish tea in THE BLUE LAGOON, across from

 Glasgow's Central Station.
 Come to think of it, I also got the SPIDER-

 MAN COMIC that same day.
 (These are my original copies by the

 Anyway, in a magnificent display of self-restraint, I'll spare you

 further memories of the other comics in this post and let you ponder on

 your own personal reminiscences associated with these Marvellous titles.

 Why not tell me about them in the cataclysmic comments section?!
 Speaking